onmagnoliasquare/website/README.md

 On Magnolia Square website monorepo for frontend and backend.

 > [!IMPORTANT]
 > Complications required a release of a rolling development version of our site.
 Some function, styling, and content may be absent or unfinished, but core functionality is present.
-Read at your leisure.

 ## Setup